scaleapi/SWE-bench_Pro-os/SWE-agent/README.md

 In order to run swe-agent using a docker container which handles installing all dependencies and patches as well as a single entrypoint script, follow these steps

 ## Setup Modal
-First, get access to modal via the #it-help slack channel.

 Run the following commands to store modal credentials (if you want to run swe-agent with modal):
 ```